davisdw/Lending_Club_Loan_Prediction_Analysis/README.md

 delinq_2yrs (Number of Delinquencies in the Past 2 Years): Lastly, the number of delinquencies in the past 2 years has the lowest importance score of 0.0027.
 While still contributing to the model's predictions, it appears to have less impact compared to the other features.

-Overall, the results indicate that several factors, including the year of loan issuance, interest rate, debt-to-income ratio, annual income, and loan installment size, are important predictors of loan defaults.
-These insights can be valuable for lenders in assessing credit risk and making informed decisions about loan approvals.